-Sealcoating only costs between $0.15 and $0.25 per square foot.
+Sealcoating only costs between $0.15 and $0.35 per square foot.
 It's more affordable compared to asphalt installation which costs between $1.5 and $2 per square foot.

 Unprotected asphalt leads to cracks and potholes which will cost you more in repairs.
 When neglected, it can also damage your driveway's foundation, which will cost you even more in replacements.

 It's advisable to sealcoat only after repairing your asphalt.
 You cannot sealcoat on fresh asphalt either.
 You need to wait when the asphalt is fully cured or between 3 to 6 months.

 How Often Should I Seal My Asphalt Driveway?

 Asphalt sealcoating is every two to three years depending on how much traffic your driveway gets or how constantly it is being exposed to the elements such as UV rays, snow and other chemicals.

 When crack filling, do ensure that you prepare your pavement by getting rid of all the debris and dirt.
 It has to have a clean surface before applying the crack filler.
 Otherwise, it will not work.

 Choosing Your Sealcoating Equipment

 A variety of sealcoating equipment is available in our store.
 What to acquire depends on what your needs are.

 To clean the area, all you need is simply a broom and a hose.
-However, it will be entirely different if you are offering sealcoating as a service.
+Things are entirely different if you are offering sealcoating as a service.
 Using gas blowers definitely will save you time and money.

 You can also get accessories to keep people away from your blacktop.
 Sawhorses and caution tape can help.
 Even a simple ribbon will suffice so long as it will stop tire tracks and footprints from damaging your work.